-During the subgrantee application sub grantees seeking to deploy broadband infrastructure, those who have previously provided voice and/or broadband service must certify that they have filed FCC Form 477s and the Broadband DATA Act submission, as applicable and required and complied with the FCC's rules and regulations.
+During the Registration and Pre-application, applicants who have previously provided voice and/or broadband service must certify that they have filed FCC Form 477s and the Broadband DATA Act submission, as applicable and required and complied with the FCC's rules and regulations.
 This certification will be done via a checkbox on the application form.
 To verify these claims, the State Broadband Office will cross-check with public records to confirm the dates of submission.
 This ensures that prospective subgrantees have complied with FCC regulations before being considered eligible for broadband infrastructure deployment subgrant funding in Utah.